-Our aspirations for the future following this assessment are to continue to move towards risk management becoming a key tool to support business planning, aid decision-making, and ultimately help the achievement of objectives.
+Our aspiration for the future is to continue moving towards risk management becoming a key tool to support business planning, aid decision- making, and ultimately help the achievement of objectives.

-Our aim remains to move to a score of '4' meaning that risk management is consistently embedded and integrated into the Council's ways of working.
-This will be achieved through an ongoing continuous development program, with risk maturity next assessed in 2022/23.
+Our aim remains to move to an overall score of '4' meaning that risk management is consistently embedded and integrated into the Council's ways of working.
+This will be achieved through an ongoing continuous development program, with risk maturity next assessed in 2026.

-10. Audit and Assurance
+11. Audit and Assurance